-Views are always replicated to slaves.
+Views are always replicated to replicas.
 Views are filtered by

 their own name, not by the tables they refer to.
 This means that

-a view can be replicated to the slave even if the view contains
+a view can be replicated to the replica even if the view

 replication-ignore-table rules.
 Care should

 therefore be taken to ensure that views do not replicate table

 data that would normally be filtered for security reasons.

 Replication from a table to a samed-named view is supported using statement-based logging, but not when using row-based logging.
 In MySQL 5.6.11 and later, trying to do so when row-based logging is in effect causes an error.
 (Bug #11752707, Bug #43975)